blinken/paradar/doc/user-manual.md

 transmitting their position, it will pick up many aircraft but not all: some older airframes are still not equipped with modern ADS-B transponders.
 This proportion is decreasing, however, as ADS-B is mandated by regulators around the world.
-By 7th June 2020, all aircraft with a maximum take-off mass greater than 5,700kg or a maximum cruising airspeed greater than 250kts must transmit ADS-B in order to operate IFR/GAT in Europe.

 paradar is open source hardware and software.
 If you have an idea for a feature or improvement, or encounter a bug, please report it at https://github.com/blinken/paradar/issues (see the bug reports section below for more information).

-For general queries, including bulk order discounts, you're welcome to contact me at blinken@gmail.com.
+For general queries, including bulk order discounts, you're welcome to contact me at info@paradar.co.uk.

 Happy flying!